 Funded Undergraduate Research in Robotics and Machine Learning

-We are looking for an exceptionally talented undergraduate student eager to join a research project involving mobile robotics, machine learning and computer vision until the end of 2016.
-We are developing novel deep learning algorithms that will enable a mobile robot to understand the environment in which it operates in a human-like way, as well as plan and execute complex actions in large environments (CSE building).
+We are looking for an exceptionally talented undergraduate students eager to join a research project involving mobile robotics, machine learning and computer vision until the end of 2017 (or potentially longer).
+We are developing novel deep learning algorithms that will enable a mobile robot to understand the environment in which it operates in a human-like way, as well as plan and execute complex actions in real environments (e.g. the CSE building).

 As an undergraduate researcher, you will be:

 - Developing components of the robotic system in ROS

 - Assisting with the experiments involving the mobile robot performing actions in the CSE building

 - Implementing deep learning algorithms for robot environment understanding and planning

 We are primarily interested in students that would like to commit to a research project starting immediately and until at least the end of 2017.
 The project offers interesting opportunities to work with real robots, learn more about deep learning and apply the acquired knowledge to real world problems.
 You will work primarily with me (Dr. Andrzej Pronobis) and Prof. Rajesh Rao and in the Robotics and State Estimation Lab.

 Logistics: We offer research funding and CSE499, CSE498A or CSE498B credits.

 Students with following qualifications are encouraged to apply: